Overview

 August 2025

-All projects under the Traceability Grants Program (TGP) – Round 3 are underway and have submitted their second progress reports, as required in their grant agreements.
+All projects under the TGP – Round 3 were underway and had submitted their second progress reports, as required in their grant agreements.

 The National Agriculture TGP project Brand Australia International Traceability Symposiums concluded in April 2025 following the acceptance of its final report.